bitdancer/parameterizabletests/README.rst

 The difference between positional arguments (or a list), and keyword arguments (or a dict), is in how the test names are generated.
-In the keyword argument (or dictionary) form, they keyword/key is used to complete the test name.
+In the keyword argument (or dictionary) form, the keyword/key is used to complete the test name.
 In the positional argument (or list) form, the values of the arguments are stringified, and the values (and the keywords in the call specification, if any) are used to complete the test name.
 We refer to these as 'auto-generated